o3de/o3de.org/content/docs/atom-guide/setup/installing-atom.md

 ## For PC
 ### Running Atom Sample Viewer

-1. Open the file */dev/bootstrap.cfg* in a text editor and ensure that the `sys_game_folder` variable is set exactly as follows: `sys_game_folder=BaseViewer`
+1. Open the file *bootstrap.cfg* in a text editor and ensure that the `sys_game_folder` variable is set exactly as follows: `sys_game_folder=BaseViewer`

-2. Launch Atom Sample Viewer by running *AtomSampleViewerStandalone.exe* from the folder `dev/windows_vs2019/bin/profile/`.
+2. Launch Atom Sample Viewer by running *AtomSampleViewerStandalone.exe* from the folder `windows_vs2019/bin/profile/`.

     If this is your first time launching *AtomSampleViewerStandalone.exe*, the Asset Processor application will open and begin processing assets for Atom Sample Viewer.
 Verify that the Asset Processor is building the required assets by checking that its status reads "Status: Working".